bonn999/Python_Bot_Template/README.md

 This bot Takes input such as a website like == facebook.com == it does not need the https:\\ as it is already included, just to save a headache.

-If you use chrome you may need to downloads some of there drivers ==
+If you use chrome you may need to download some of there drivers ==

      -- Chrome Driver == https://chromedriver.chromium.org/